Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Anomaly Detection Performance

-\textbf{Results.} Fig.~\ref{fig:main_cifar_result} shows a significant performance drop with increased anomaly ratios, regardless of the representation learning algorithms.
-For example, AUC of distribution-augmented contrastive representation~\cite{sohn2020learning} drops from 92.1 to 83.6 when anomaly ratio becomes 10\%.
-Similarly, improved rotation prediction representation~\cite{gidaris2018unsupervised}, though not as significant, drops from 90.0 to 84.1.
-On the other hand, {\algname} effectively handles the contamination in the training data and achieves 89.9 AUC with 10\% anomaly ratio, reducing the performance drop by 74.1\%.
-Note that the oracle performance of {\algname} would be perfectly removing the anomalies from the training data (which is the same as the performances at 0\% anomaly ratio for the same size of the data).
-As can be seen in Fig.~\ref{fig:main_cifar_result}, the performances of {\algname} are similar (less than 2.5 AUC difference) with the oracle performances of {\algname} even with high anomaly ratios (10\%).
-Similar trends have been observed from other metrics, such as AP in Fig.~\ref{fig:main_cifar_result} or Recall at Precision of 70 and 90 in Fig.~\ref{fig:appendix_cifar_result} in the Appendix.
+On CIFAR-10 dataset, Fig.~\ref{fig:main_cifar_result} compares {\algname} to other alternatives.
+In general, most methods suffer from a significant performance drop with increased anomaly ratio, despite using representation learning.
+For example, the AUC for AD based on distribution-augmented contrastive representation~\citep{sohn2020learning} drops from 92.1 to 83.6 when anomaly ratio becomes 10\%.
+Similarly, with the improved rotation prediction representation~\citep{gidaris2018unsupervised}, the AD performance drops from 90.0 to 84.1 in AUC.
+On the other hand, {\algname} effectively handles the contamination in training data and the reduction in performance is much lower with increased anomaly ratio -- it achieves 89.9 AUC with 10\% anomaly ratio, reducing the performance drop by 74.1\% compared to the best alternative.
+One `oracle' upper bound would be removal of all anomalies from training data, which is the same as the performance at 0\% anomaly ratio for the same size of the data.
+As Fig.~\ref{fig:main_cifar_result} shows, the performance of {\algname} is similar to this oracle upper bound, with less than 2.5 AUC difference, up until high anomaly ratios (10\%).
+The results are also similar in other metrics, such as AP and Recall at Precision of 70, described in Fig.~\ref{fig:main_cifar_result}.

-We repeat experiments on 3 more visual anomaly detection datasets and report results in Fig.~\ref{fig:main_image_result}.
-We observe consistent and significant improvements over the baseline across different datasets and different one-class classification methods.
-Note that the improvement is more significant at higher anomaly ratios.
-For instance, on MVTec AD dataset, {\algname} improves AUC by 4.9 and AP by 7.1 upon state-of-the-art CutPaste one-class classifier with anomaly ratio of 10\%.
-In the Appendix (Section~\ref{sec:app_per_class}), we also illustrate per-class performances of {\algname} compared with the state-of-the-art.
+Next, we show additional results on 3 visual AD datasets in Fig.~\ref{fig:main_image_result}, comparing to the best alternatives with representation learning and OCC.
+The improvements of {\algname}, particularly at higher anomaly ratios, are consistent across different cases.
+For example, on MVTec dataset, {\algname} improves AUC by 4.9 and AP by 7.1 compared to the state-of-the-art CutPaste OCC with an anomaly ratio of 10\%.
+On Dog-vs-Cat task, we observe the improvement to be smaller, which we attribute to similarity of the learned representation for these two classes, that makes anomaly definition more ambiguous.